lidofinance/lido-improvement-proposals/LIPS/lip-32.md

 ## Abstract

 We propose to deploy a new version of the GateSeal contract that will support a configurable initial expiry of up to 3 years and allow a limited number of on-chain expiry prolongations.
 Each prolongation may increase the contract's lifetime by up to 6 months, subject to conditions proving the committee’s liveness.
 The maximum pause window will also be increased from 14 to 21 days.
-The new implementation will be written in Vyper 0.4.1, improving security and gas efficiency while maintaining backward compatibility with existing PausableUntil-based contracts.
+The new implementation will be written in Vyper 0.4.1, improving security, auditability and expressiveness while maintaining backward compatibility with existing PausableUntil-based contracts.

 ## Motivation

 GateSeal V1 has never been triggered but has been repeatedly re-deployed due to its hardcoded 1-year expiry.
-This creates governance overhead and operational burden for the emergency committee.
+This creates governance overhead and operational burden for the Lido DAO.
 Its inability to prolong lifespan without full redeployment exposes the DAO to unnecessary coordination cycles and short renewal windows.
 A more sustainable, long-lived model is needed to preserve the utility of the emergency switch without recurring maintenance.

 ## Specification